-Everyone in the family fights over this new buffalo plaid sherpa throw perfect for all winter long.
-It’s oversized and incredibly cozy, not to mention too darling for words!
-Another incredible value from Better Homes & Gardens collection from Walmart.
+Everyone in the family fights over this new buffalo plaid Sherpa throw perfect for the entire winter season.
+It’s oversized and incredibly cozy, not to mention too darling for words.
+Another irresistible value from Better Homes & Gardens collection from Walmart.

-Holiday decorating is so much fun!
-I especially love my new farmhouse-inspired rustic wood and metal lanterns from Better Homes & Gardens collection available only at Walmart.
-It was so easy to add some ribbon and my favorite festive candles to complete the look of this holiday vignette.
+Holiday decorating is so much fun.
+I love my new farmhouse-inspired rustic wood and metal lanterns from Better Homes & Gardens collection available only at Walmart.
+I just added some festive ribbon and candles to complete this holiday vignette.
 Once again, I’m so impressed with the quality and value of these products.
 Click on photo below to shop.

-Being decorators it can be hard to “let go” of the decorating and allow the kids to “help”.
+As a decorator, it can be hard to let go and allow the kids to help.
 That’s why I’m particularly proud of the tradition we uphold in our family.
 Every year we let my boys, Roan and Reese, choose their own live Christmas tree.
-My discipline to hold back advice or even direct begins here, My Friends.
-They get to choose without any influence on my part (as hard as this is).
-I consider it practice in self-control, which of course is greatly rewarded by their joy!
+My discipline to hold back advice or direction begins here, my friends.
+They get to choose which tree we end up with.
+I consider it an exercise in self-control, which is greatly rewarded by their joy.

-Then the tradition continues as we allow them to decorate their tree however they choose.
-When they were little we had a bag of shatter-proof ornaments that were just for them.
-Now, of course, they can pick and choose any ornaments they want.
-They love this freedom of expression, and each year they seem to get more and more creative.
-This tree is not hidden away in their bedrooms but showcased in the entryway of our home.
+The tradition continues as we allow them to decorate the tree however they choose.
+When they were little, we had a bag of shatter-proof ornaments specifically for them.
+Now, they can pick and choose any ornaments they want.
+With this freedom of expression, each year they seem to get more and more creative.
+The tree is not hidden away in their bedrooms but showcased in the entryway of our home.
 I treasure seeing their pride as they show off their tree to all who enter.
-It has become one of their favorite activities of Christmas.
+It has become one of their favorite Christmas traditions.

-When the boys were little I bought a cute little wooden advent Calendar and placed it in the center hallway.
-Every morning during the Christmas season I would wake the boys up with the reminder that they had another door on the calendar to open.
-This realization would spur them out of bed and start the day in a flurry of excitement and chocolate!
-Breaking my “mom rule” of no sweets for breakfast was a small price to pay for the joy this holiday tradition brought!
+When the boys were little, I bought a cute little wooden advent calendar and placed it in the center hallway.
+Every morning during the Christmas season, I would wake the boys up with the reminder that they had another door on the calendar to open.
+This realization would jolt them out of bed and start the day in a flurry of excitement and chocolate.
+Breaking the “mom rule” of no sweets for breakfast was a small price to pay for the joy on their faces.

-Last year I made a new advent calendar and the boys just loved it!
-Here’s a link to the blog post for all the details to make this part of your family holiday traditions!
-My older son Roan asked if he could help fill it He had so much fun being “in charge” of choosing which chocolates to select for each day making it even more special for him and his brother.
-It’s fun to see how the children are making these traditions their own as they grow and mature.
-And it’s fun to see that even as they get into middle school they aren’t too old (yet) for many of the traditions they enjoyed as toddlers.
+Last year, I made a new advent calendar and the boys just loved it.
+Read our advent calendar blog post for more details on this holiday tradition.
+My older son Roan asked if he could help fill it.
+He had so much fun being in charge of selecting the chocolates, making it even more special for him and his brother.
+It’s fun to see how my kids personalize the traditions as they grow and mature.
+And it’s fun to see that even as they get into middle school, they aren’t too old for the traditions they enjoyed as toddlers.

 Family All Together Makes Christmas Special

 We are fortunate to live close to lots of family.
-Since my husband Bill grew up in the San Francisco Bay area we have lots of family in surrounding suburbs.
-We all get together for Thanksgiving, Christmas, Easter and July 4th with big parties.
-This group is 45-55 strong!
-We swap houses and take turns hosting and all pitch in together to make it work.
-Everyone brings delicious foods and helps out.
-These regular events have kept the family connected over the years.
+Since my husband Bill grew up in the San Francisco Bay area, we have lots of family in the surrounding suburbs.
+Everyone gets together for Thanksgiving, Christmas, Easter and the Fourth.
+This group is 45-55 strong.
+We swap houses and take turns hosting parties and all pitch in to make it work.
+Everyone brings delicious food and does their part.
+This tradition has kept the family connected over the years.

-Are these not the cutest, most festive little salt and pepper shaker set you’ve ever seen??
-Crazy cute!
-They are already a family favorite!
-And I know they’ll be treasured year after year.
+Is this not the cutest salt and pepper shaker set you’ve ever seen?
+Crazy cute.
+They are already a family favorite, and I know they’ll be treasured year after year.
 On top of the cuteness overload, can you believe the price?
-We suggest this cute set as the perfect gift for anyone on your holiday list!
-You can buy yours right here.
-Click the photo below:
+We recommend this cute set as the perfect gift for anyone on your holiday shopping list.
+You can buy yours right here by clicking on the photo below.

 In preparation for Christmas dinner, I rent tables and have a ball creating festive tablescapes.
-The food is always incredible as is the conversation and love shared.
-Some people dread seeing family during the holidays, but we are honestly so very blessed to have the most loving, wonderful family!
+The food is always incredible, in addition to the conversation and love shared.
+Some people dread spending time with family during holiday season, but we are so blessed to have the most loving, wonderful family.

-Part of the tradition of these holiday meals is creating an excuse to use special dinnerware that belonged to both my husband’s and my grandmothers.
-The vintage crystal champagne glasses came from Austria and belonged to Bill’s grandmother whom he has an especially dear relationship with throughout his life.
-The antique silverware belonged to my grandmother Nan and was one of her most cherished possessions.
+Part of the tradition is creating an excuse to use special dinnerware that once belonged to mine and my husband’s grandmothers.
+The vintage crystal champagne glasses belonged to my husband Bill’s Austrian grandmother whom he’s had a close relationship with throughout his life.
+The antique silverware was my grandmother Nan’s most valuable possession.
 Every time I set the holiday table it reminds me how much she loved us and all the memories we shared.

 Holiday Memories Tied to Tastes and Smells

-It is no wonder that many of our holiday traditions center around aromas and food, glorious food!
-The sense of smell is closely linked with memory, probably more so than any of our other senses.
-One reason is because of the way our brain processes odors and memories.
+It is no wonder that many of our holiday traditions center around seasonal aromas and food.
+Our sense of smell is closely linked with memory, probably more so than any of our other senses.
+This is because of the way our brain processes odors and memories.
 The perception of smell consists not only of the sensation of the smells themselves but of the experiences and emotions associated with these sensations.
 They create a powerful and an important link to our pasts.
 The memories we are making now will one day be our children’s precious memories.
 It’s important we create the best memories that will last a lifetime.

-Maybe that’s why I love this Better Homes & Gardens candle so much!
-Their ‘Fresh Cut Frasier’ scented candle reminds me of my childhood growing up.
-Furthermore, every single Christmas memory I have is wrapped up in this heavenly scent of pine!
-All I have to do is open the lid and light up this beautiful double wick candle and I am transported back in time!
+Maybe that’s why I love this Better Homes & Gardens candle so much.
+Their “Fresh Cut Frasier” scented candle reminds me of my childhood.
+Every single Christmas memory I have is wrapped up in this heavenly scent of pine.
+When I open the lid and light this beautiful double wick candle, I am instantly transported back in time.

 Holiday Baking Means Fun for the Whole Family

 What would the holiday season be without baking?
 Julie and I began this tradition when we were little girls.
-It holds special significance because it was with our grandmother.
-Nan started her holiday baking mid-November and would freeze many of the treats.
-She had to start early because she baked SO much!
-She made her famous fudge in huge batches and packaged them up to give to many friends for Christmas.
+It holds special significance because our grandmother helped start the tradition.
+Nan began her holiday baking mid-November and would freeze many of the treats.
+She had to start early because she baked so much!
+She made her famous fudge in huge batches and packaged them up to give to friends and family for Christmas.

-We made all the traditional types of Christmas cookies: sugar cookies, shortbread cookies, snowballs (or Russian tea cakes), and more.
-We loved her holiday version of Rice Krispy Treats where she replaced the Rice Krispies with corn flakes, added green food coloring, shaped them into wreaths and added 3 red hots as decorative berries.
+We made all the traditional types of Christmas cookies: sugar cookies, shortbread cookies, snowballs, and more.
+We loved her holiday version of Rice Krispy Treats where she replaced the Rice Krispies with corn flakes, added green food coloring, shaped them into wreaths and added three red hots as decorative berries.
 Two generations later these remain an annual favorite across our entire extended family.

-Love this Better Homes & Gardens Heritage Holiday Platter as much as we do, don’t wait until it’s no longer in season.
+If you love this Better Homes & Gardens Heritage Holiday Platter as much as we do, don’t wait until it’s no longer in season.

 Gift Giving and Spiced Nuts

-This tradition continues!
-Now we give them to teachers and husbands’ co-workers as well as friends and neighbors.
+The tradition continues.
+Now we give them to teachers and our husbands’ co-workers as well as friends and neighbors.
 To get the details, you can read more about our original Ginger Spice Nuts recipe.
-There’s nothing like a homemade gift to make someone feel special!
+There’s nothing like a homemade gift to make someone feel special.

 Shop Our Holiday Traditions Better Homes & Gardens at Walmart Products

-More and more the holidays are all about hustle and bustle with to do lists that make us feel over-burdened and extra stressed.
-It’s important to carefully choose our commitments, especially during the holidays.
-Traditions create bonding moments with our families that force us to slow down and savor.
+As time goes on, holidays are wrapped up in excessive to-do lists and day to day stresses.
+This is why it’s so important we carefully choose our commitments, especially during the holidays.
+Traditions create family bonding moments that force us to slow down and savor.
 Traditions make us feel grounded.
-Celebrating traditions link us to past memories and help us create lasting new ones.
+Celebrating these traditions links us to past memories and helps us create lasting new ones.
 We hope they do the same for you.

-We are delighted to share these favorite holiday traditions with you and hope you’ll share some of yours with us!
-Comment below…maybe we’ll find a fun new idea to incorporate this year!
+We are delighted to share these favorite holiday traditions with you and hope you’ll share some of yours with us.
+Comment your traditions below, and maybe we’ll find a fun new idea to incorporate this year.